stared/jekyll-blog-pre-2022/_drafts/why-do-word2vec-analogies-work.markdown

 for every word *w*.
 That is, if in a word *w* occurs twice as often in the context of *a* than in the context of *b*, the same relation should hold for *A* and *B*.

-For example, if we want to say *Germany is to Berlin as Poland is to Warsaw*, we expect
+For example, if we want to say *dog is to puppy as cat is to kitten*, we expect

+How does it translate to work vectors?
 If we express it as mutual information we get

 $$ \vec{v}_w \cdot \vec{v}_a - \vec{v}_w \cdot \vec{v}_b = \vec{v}_w \cdot \vec{v}_A - \vec{v}_w \cdot \vec{v}_B, $$